 You can qualify for Meerkat Meals by buying a product through Compare the Market.
-It grants you 2 for 1 discounts on Sunday to Thursday for an entire year at participating restaurants.
+It grants you two-for-one discounts on Sunday to Thursday for an entire year at participating restaurants.

 Like Eat Out to Help Out, the discount is only available when dining in.

 Tastecard has capitalised on the launch of the Eat Out to Help Out scheme, running adverts that compare its own discounts with the Treasury’s.

 It’s available seven days a week for eating in and takeaway, offering 50% off or two-for-one dining at participating restaurants, without an upper discount limit.